pieroproietti/penguins-eggs/mkinitcpio/arch/README.md

-# BTRFS on ARCH
+# Trubles after installing Arch

-when initramfs stop in emergency shell, you can mount it with:
+When initramfs stop in emergency shell, you can mount it, depending on the filesystem used on installation:

+## ext4
 ```
-mount -o subvol=@ /dev/sda1 /new_root
+mount /dev/sda1 /new_root
 exit
 ```